 Post

-How to Support Multiple Languages on Jekyll Blog with Polyglot (2) - Troubleshooting Chirpy Theme Build Failure and Search Function Errors
+How to Support Multiple Languages on Jekyll Blog with Polyglot (2) - Troubleshooting Chirpy Theme Build Failures and Search Function Errors

-How to Support Multiple Languages on Jekyll Blog with Polyglot (2) - Troubleshooting Chirpy Theme Build Failure and Search Function Errors
+How to Support Multiple Languages on Jekyll Blog with Polyglot (2) - Troubleshooting Chirpy Theme Build Failures and Search Function Errors

 Overview

-About 4 months ago, in early July 2024, I added multilingual support to this blog, which is hosted via GitHub Pages based on Jekyll, by applying the Polyglot plugin.
-This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their resolution process, and how to write HTML headers and sitemap.xml considering SEO.
-The series consists of 2 posts, and this post you’re reading is the second one in the series.
+About 4 months ago, in early July 12024 of the Holocene calendar, I added multilingual support to this Jekyll-based blog hosted on Github Pages by applying the Polyglot plugin.
+This series shares the bugs encountered during the process of applying the Polyglot plugin to the Chirpy theme, their solutions, and how to write HTML headers and sitemap.xml with SEO in mind.
+The series consists of 2 posts, and this is the second post in the series.

 Requirements